aria2/aria2/doc/manual-src/en/aria2c.rst

   If HTTP authorization failed.

 25
-  If aria2 could not parse bencoded file(usually .torrent file).
+  If aria2 could not parse bencoded file(usually ".torrent" file).

 26
-  If .torrent file was corrupted or missing information that aria2 needed.
+  If ".torrent" file was corrupted or missing information that aria2 needed.

 27
   If Magnet URI was bad.